SYSC3303-Team4/Iteration_5/iteration_1/README.txt

 		'errors'
 			Print the sorted stack of all inputed errors you want the host to simulate.

+		'ip'
+			Echo the outgoing IP to the console.

+		'ip local'
+			Set the outgoing IP to the local address.

+		'ip NAME/xxx.xxx.xxx.xxx'
+			Set the outgoing IP to go to address xxx.xxx.xxx.xxx, host name NAME.

-		'delay PT BN DL'
+		'delay PT DL'
-			Add a delay type error to packet type PT, block number BN, delaying for DL.
+			Add a delay type error to packet type PT, delaying for DL.
-			For instance, to delay ACK packet #2 by 1000ms, type 'delay ack 2 1000'.
+			For instance, to delay ack packet #2 by 1000ms, type 'delay ack 2 1000'.
 			Alternatively, type '0 4 2 1000'.
 PT can be either the integer
 			code for packet type (ie 4 for ACK, 3 for DATA, 2 for WRQ, 1 for RRQ), or the written code as a string (ack, data, wrq, rrq).

-		'dup PT BN'
+		'dup PT'
-			Add a duplicate type error to packet type PT, block number BN For instance, to duplicate ACK packet #2 by 1000ms, type 'dup ack 2'.
+			Add a duplicate type error to packet type PT.
+			For instance, to duplicate ACK packet #2 by 1000ms, type 'dup ack.2'.
-			Alternatively, type 'dup 4 2'.
-PT can be either the integer code for packet type (ie 4 for ACK, 3 for DATA, 2 for WRQ, 1 for RRQ), or the written code as a string (ack, data, wrq, rrq).
+			To duplicate ERROR packet, type 'dup error'.

-		'lose PT BN'
+		'lose PT'
-			Add a lose type error to packet type PT, block number BN.
+			Add a lose type error to packet type PT.
-			For instance, to lose ACK packet #2, type 'lose ack 2'.
+			For instance, to lose ACK packet #2, type 'lose ack.2'.
-			Alternatively, type '2 4 2'.
-PT can be either the integer code for packet type (ie 4 for ACK, 3 for DATA, 2 for WRQ, 1 for RRQ), or the written code as a string (ack, data, wrq, rrq).
+			To lose ERROR packet, type 'lose error'.

 		'mode PT STRING'
 			Change the mode of either a RRQ or WRQ packet.
 PT can either be 'rrq' or 'wrq'.
 			The new mode of the request is set to STRING.
 For example, changing the mode of a RRQ to "ascii" would be written as: mode rrq ascii.

-		'add PT BN NUM'
+		'add PT NUM'
-			Add NUM bytes of data to packet type PT, block number BN.
+			Add NUM bytes of data to a DATA packet.
 The packet type (PT) must be of type DATA (denoted as 'data' in the console).
-For example, to add 12 bytes of garbage data to DATA packet 3: add data 3 12.
+For example, to add 12 bytes of garbage data to DATA packet 3: 'add data.3 12'.

-		'opcode PT BN OP'
+		'opcode PT OP'
-			Change the opcode of packet type PT, block number BN to OP.
+			Change the opcode of packet type PT, to OP.
 OP must be a valid 2 byte integer.
+			PT must be either 'rrq' or 'wrq'
-			If for a RRQ or WRQ, BN should be entered as 0.
-For example, to set the opcode of a RRQ to 12: opcode rrq 0 12.
+			For example, to set the opcode of a RRQ to 12: 'opcode rrq 12'.

-		'tid PT BN TID'
+		'tid PT TID'
-			Change the tid of packet type PT, block number BN to TID.
+			Change the tid of packet type PT, to TID.
 TID must be entered as a valid TID address.
-			If for a RRQ or WRQ, BN should be entered as 0.
-For example, to set the TID of DATA 3 to 1234: tid data 3 1234.
+			For example, to set the TID of data 3 to 1234: 'tid data.3 1234'.
+			To set the TID of a rrq to 1010: 'tid rrq 1010'.

-		'blocknum PT BN NUM'
+		'blocknum PT NUM'
-			Change the block number of either a data packet or ack packet to NUM, with PT being either 'data' or 'ack' and BN being the original block number.
-For example, the change the block number of ACK 5 to 10: blocknum ack 5 10.
+			Change the block number of either a data packet or ack packet to NUM, with PT being either 'data' or 'ack' For example, the change the block number of ACK 5 to 10: 'blocknum ack.5 10'.
+			To change the block number of data 1 to 9: 'blocknum data.1 9'.

+		'format PT'
+			Corrupt the format of a rrq or wrq packet type.

+		'filename PT'
+			Corrupt the filename of a rrq or wrq by altering it to a non-existing file.

-		'0 PT BN DL'
+		'0 PT DL'
-			Functions exactly the same as 'delay PT BN DL'.
+			Functions exactly the same as 'delay PT DL'.

-		'1 PT BN'
+		'1 PT'
-			Functions exactly the same as 'dup PT BN'.
+			Functions exactly the same as 'dup PT'.

-		'2 PT BN'
+		'2 PT'
-			Functions exactly the same as 'lose PT BN'.
+			Functions exactly the same as 'lose PT'.

 		'3 PT STRING'
 			Functions exactly the same as 'mode PT STRING'.

-		'4 PT BN NUM'
+		'4 PT NUM'
-			Functions exactly the same as 'add PT BN NUM'.
+			Functions exactly the same as 'add PT NUM'.

-		'5 PT BN OP'
+		'5 PT OP'
-			Functions exactly the same as 'opcode PT BN OP'
+			Functions exactly the same as 'opcode PT OP'

-		'6 PT BN TID'
+		'6 PT TID'
-			Functions exactly the same as 'tid PT BN TID'.
+			Functions exactly the same as 'tid PT TID'.

-		'7 PT BN NUM'
+		'7 PT NUM'
-			Functions exactly the same as 'blocknum PT BN NUM'.
+			Functions exactly the same as 'blocknum PT NUM'.

+		'8 PT'
+			Functions exactly the same as 'format PT'.

+		'9 PT'
+			Functions exactly the same as 'filename PT'.

 	TFTPServer INSTRUCTIONS